 International development is a significant aspect of international relations and global governance.
 Development concerns the wellbeing and capacities of people.
 Through international development programs, states and international organizations indicate preferences for economic, social and political models by which wellbeing can be advanced.
-This module explores an essential question: What is good development practice in a specific context In exploring that question, the module provides students with an opportunity to develop advanced knowledge on a specific country or region and to then identify and explore a development problem and propose a solution that reflects ‘good’ development practice.
-The module explores key concepts in development which may include good governance, participation, human security, rights based development, empowerment, peacebuilding and conflict resolution, gender and grassroots knowledge and then moves to explore their application in a case study.
-It advances skills of historical, political, socio-economic analysis relevant to development practice in the context of a single study.
+The ultimate goal of this module is to guide students in critically reflecting on ways and means to solve problems of development.
+As a result, it promotes specialized and practical understanding of how to design strategies aimed at narrowing the gap in socio-economic welfare between developed and less-developed countries.
+For this purpose, this module explores an essential question: What is good development practice in a specific context In exploring that question, the module provides students with an opportunity to focus on the evolution of development thinking, cultivate advanced knowledge on a specific country or region, and to identify and explore a development problem and propose a solution that reflects ‘good’ development practice.
+The module advances skills of historical, political, socio-economic analysis relevant to development practice.
 It encourages reflection on the politics and power of development interventions.
 The country, region or problem examined in this module may be subject to change from year to year.

 Lectures, seminars, workshops, peer teaching, some blended learning